 We stayed in Ballycastle, a town I knew nothing about, but it was ideal for us.
 It is only 20 minutes from the Giant’s Causeway and Bushmills and 10 minutes from the Carrick-a-Rede rope bridge.
 Bushmills is also a great town to stay in but I like that Ballycastle is a seaside town and it is halfway along the Causeway Coastal Route.
 You can stroll along the beach, or enjoy cliff walks with stunning seaviews.
-It was voted the best place to live in Northern Ireland for the past two years and it is not difficult to see why.
-There is a great community spirit in the town.
+It was voted the best place to live in Northern Ireland for the past two years which is evident by the great community spirit in the town.
 The residents refused to let Tesco or any large chainstores in, so what remains is local shops, bars and restaurants all supporting each other.
 I know this might sound a bit cheesy but it was actually quite heart warming.

 The fact that we stayed in a fabulous three storey, three bedroom house through Airbnb, may have helped endear me to Ballycastle too!
 We were greeted on arrival by the owners Esther and Paul and given a large welcome pack including clove and jelly jam made by her sister – it was delicious!
 The house was recently renovated and the décor and attention to detail is superb.
 It is excellently situated at the harbour and the bedroom has perfect seaviews.
 There is also a garden with a BBQ if you are lucky enough to get the weather!
-Sign up to Airbnb here and save €35 off your first stay.
+If you have never used Airbnb before you can use my referral code to receive €35 off your first stay.